In October of 1996, British news stands offered issue number 52 of Car Stereo & Security magazine with the first article on Car Audio Product's van.

 For real SPL frenzies, you wouldn't actually want to be inside.
 After all, the old system in the van recorded a score of over 150 at events last year, and the new system i sure to improve on that.
 So, they're in the process of building a console that'll plug into the van, making the system fully controllable from outside.
 Talking of control, to ensure that the system has enough power on tap, the regulators for the alternators (capable of producing 500A between them) can sense the voltage of the supply to the audio system or the van's own electrical system depending on what it's required.
 The actual voltage at which the regulators operate can also be adjusted.

-head-unit is located in the centre arm rest.
+The custom-made control panel for the head-unit is located in the centre arm rest. |

 All the power form the two alternators runs to the rear of the vehicle (where the amp racks are) via a pair of 1/0 gauge cables and of course the earthing for the engine has been uprated to a similar dimension.
 Each amplifier has its own battery and each woofer has its own amplifier, connected with 8AWG cable.
 The signal for the woofer array also passes through a USD pro equaliser and is time-aligned before it gets to the amplifiers.
 As with all the clear acrylic panels used in the van - and there is an awful lot of them - all of the edges of the baffles between the woofers have been polished by hand to an incredible finish.
 The hours required to do this really can't be justified but it's superb to see.